How to Become an Engineer: What to Do While You’re Still in High School

 - Focus on Academics

-- Steps to Becoming an Engineer
+- How to Become an Engineer

 - Best High School Courses if You Want to Become an Engineer